chinapedia/wikipedia.abstract.en/Page/Korfball.md

-Outdoor Korfball KORFBALL () is a ball sport, with similarities to netball and basketball.
+KORFBALL () is a ball sport, with similarities to netball and basketball.
 It is played by two teams of eight (8) players with four (4) female players and four (4) male players in each team.
 The objective is to throw a ball into a netless basket that is mounted on a high pole.

 The sport was invented by Dutch school teacher Nico Broekhuysen in 1902.
 In the Netherlands, there are approximately 500 clubs and more than 90,000 people playing korfball.
 The sport is also played in Belgium and Taiwan, and in nearly 70 other countries.

 History

-_Korfbal_1928_actie.jpg in the Olympic Stadium in Amsterdam]]
+in the Olympic Stadium in Amsterdam]]

 In 1902 Nico Broekhuysen, a Dutch school teacher from Amsterdam, was sent to Nääs, a town in Sweden, to follow an educational course about teaching gymnastics to children.
 This is where he was introduced to the Swedish game "ringboll".
 In ringboll one could score points by throwing the ball through a ring that was attached to a 3 m pole.
 Men and women played together, and the field was divided into three zones.
 Players could not leave their zone.[1][2]